 - Scene (ITU-T Rec.709 / Rec.2020)

 The Falsify transform also includes accurate color space mappings and luminance calculations for various Color Spaces.
 Supported timeline Color Spaces include:

 - Display P3 (P3-D65)

 Though Falsify offers a number of built-in options for Gamma and Color Space settings, the transform can be further expanded to map across additional Color Spaces and Gammas by applying a Color Space Transform before and after the respective node.

 A number of False Color options have been included with the Falsify transform with close adherence to each designer’s respective IRE parameters.
 Current False Color options include Atomos, Blackmagic Design, ARRI and Aputure.
 The Falsify native colors are available as the default option and have False Colors that are compatible across multiple workflows.
 Users can also choose to display an 18% Mid Gray marker for true middle gray to avoid any doubts.

 Whilst DaVinci Resolve works internally using Data Levels (0 – 1023), the vast majority of delivery material is output using Video Levels (64 – 940).
 Falsify’s False Colors have been developed to accurately display Video Level outputs to ensure broadcast adherence.
-These levels can also be adjusted to show False Color behavior with Data Levels through a simple drop-down.
+These levels can also be adjusted to show False Color behavior with Data Levels.